 This derivate of the classic Sleeve Balun slips around most of the challenges mentioned above.
 This simplified version consists of a tube of λ/4 length, put over the feeding line coax as close as possible to the Driven Elements terminals.
-Its far side is grounded to the boom.
+Its far side is connected to the boom.
 The sleeve tubes length must fit λ/4 electrically.
 The only way to determine this properly seems to be thru accurate measurements.
-The gnd connection shall be low impedand.
+The connection to boom shall be low impedand.

 Pawsey Stub Symmetrising Device

 The Pawsey stub makes use of the same principle.
 Just that here a λ/4 length of coax runs in parallel to the feed line coax and is connected to the feed lines shield at the far side.

 Having mentioned the challenge of matching both lines lengths to λ/4 electrically in the above classic Sleeve Balun concept - here we have similar conditions or constraints on both ways when using similar coax.
 Nevertheless the extra lines length must be shortened by the amount of what the far sides to shield connection will introduce in inductance.

 EMI Stub Symmetrising Device

 A practical build by M0ABA: Place Mouse over on Image to enlarge